#1 Elderly Fall Reduction Critical Key to Safe Aging

 Last week an elderly man I know decided to take a short walk with his wife in their neighborhood.
 They made it to the sloped driveway when the man suddenly fell.
 His distraught wife couldn’t get him up for good reason.
 He had broken his hip.
 He hadn’t been doing anything unusual, they weren’t in a rush, he was wearing good shoes, it seemed that only the slight curve in the driveway could be blamed, and the fact the the man is in his 80’s.
-This is a common scenario about why elderly fall prevention is so important.
+This is a common scenario about why elderly fall reduction is so important.

 Fortunately, this man was in pretty good shape before the fall so he’s improving well and will hopefully recover most of his mobility and quality of life, if he sticks to his physical therapy routine.